 "Research growing out of practice"

-best describes the way Dr. James P. McCullough, Jr., Professor of Psychology & Psychiatry of Virginia Commonwealth University, has conducted his over 35-year university career.
+best describes the way Dr. James P. McCullough, Jr., Emeritus Professor of Psychology of Virginia Commonwealth University, has conducted his over 45-year university career.
 During the mid-1970s, Dr. McCullough began working with chronically depressed outpatients.
-At that time, chronic depression was considered to be a personality disorder and not thought to be responsive to either medication or psychotherapy.
-Dr. McCullough developed his therapy model, Cognitive Behavioral Analysis System of Psychotherapy (CBASP), while working with chronically depressed patients.
-He investigated the treatment efficacy of CBASP using single-case design methodology and published the first articles on CBASP in 1980 and 1984.
-With the publication of the Diagnostic and Statistical Manual of Mental Disorders-Third Edition (DSM-III) in 1980, the American Psychiatric Association removed chronic depression from its personality disorder status and redefined it as a psychological disorder.
-Chronic depression was suddenly thrust into the mainstream of clinical treatment and research where it has remained ever since.
+At that time, chronic depression was considered to be a Personality Disorder and was not considered to be responsive to either medication or psychotherapy.
+Dr. McCullough developed the therapy model, Cognitive Behavioral Analysis System of Psychotherapy (CBASP), while working with chronically depressed patients.
+He investigated the treatment efficacy of CBASP using single-case design methodology and published the first CBASP articles in 1980 and 1984.
+With the publication of DSM-III in 1980, the American Psychiatric Association removed one form of chronic depression from its Personality Disorder status as it defined Dysthymia as an Axis I Psychological Disorder; however, chronic depression remained a “specifier” of Major Depression (in DSM-III-R, 1987; DSM-IV, 1994; DSM-IV-TR, 2000) until 2013 (in DSM-5).

-In addition to developing a psychotherapy method to treat the disorder, in 1980, Dr. McCullough also began a series of diagnostic investigations studying chronically depressed community adults for extended periods of time.
-The subjects were not receiving treatment.
-The aims of this research were to investigate the psychological characteristics of chronically depressed individuals over time, to try to determine when the disorder begins, and to see if the disorder would remit spontaneously over time.
-He found very few remissions (13%), and of those who did, over half relapsed within two years.
+In 1980, in addition to developing a psychotherapy method to treat chronic depression, Dr. McCullough began a series of diagnostic investigations prospectively studying untreated chronically depressed community adults for extended periods of time.
+The aim of this research was to determine if the disorder would remit spontaneously over time.
+There were few spontaneous remissions (13%), and of those who did remit, over half relapsed within two years.
 The majority of the subjects reported an onset which began during adolescence.
-Dr. McCullough concluded that chronic depression is in large measure a disorder of adolescence and indeed a lifetime problem that doesn’t improve over time without adequate treatment.
-His diagnostic research has continued up to the present time in several national treatment studies of chronically depressed outpatients.
+In his sample, chronic depression appeared to be a disorder of adolescence as well as a lifetime problem that doesn’t improve spontaneously.
+His diagnostic investigations continue to the present time.
+Work with his colleague at Stony Brook University, Professor D.N.
+Klein, contributed to the emergence of the first independent diagnostic category for chronic depression that appeared in DSM-5 (2013); namely, Persistent Depressive Disorder (PDD).
+PDD is no longer considered to be a “specifier” for Major Depression.

-In the late 1980s, Dr. McCullough served as a Field Trial Site Coordinator studying dysthymia, major depression, and two minor depressions in the American Psychiatric Association’s DSM-IV revision project.
-He has also participated as a Principal Investigator in three national, multi-site investigations involving 2166 chronically depressed outpatients.
-The second study utilized CBASP alone and in combination with medication and compared both groups to a medication alone group.
-Patients who completed the study and who received combination treatment obtained the highest response rates (85%) ever reported in a depression study.
-Dr. MCullough is currently participating as a Principal Investigator in a NIMH 4-year treatment project enrolling 850 chronically depressed outpatients at 8 sites in the U.S.
+In the late 1980s, Dr. McCullough served as a Field Trial Site Coordinator studying Dysthymia, Major Depression, and two minor depressions in the American Psychiatric Association’s DSM-III-R revision project.
+He has also participated as a Principal Investigator in three national, multi-site clinical trials involving 2166 chronically depressed outpatients.
+One study (Keller et al., 2000) utilized CBASP alone and in combination with medication and compared both groups to a medication only group.
+Patients who completed the study and who received combination treatment obtained the highest response rates (85%) ever reported in a chronic depression study.

 © CBASP.org All Rights Reserved